Sligo: The Irish Revolution 1912-

 He is interested in the history of the Vikings in Ireland and set up but no longer maintains a Viking Network Ireland website.

-He is interested in the music of Bob Dylan and has a Bob Dylan website.
+He is interested in the music of Bob Dylan and set up but no longer updates a Bob Dylan website.